top of page

 Friends and fellow sufferers

-Haemophilia NI is an independent regional charity whose focus is to provide information, support and advocacy to everyone with Haemophilia, Von Willebrands and other bleeding disorders.
-We believe in the importance of including families, carers and the bereaved and I would encourage you to interact with us.
+Haemophilia NI is an independent regional charity whose focus is to provide information, support and advocacy to everyone with Haemophilia, Von Willebrand's Disease and other bleeding disorders.
+We strongly believe in the importance of including families, carers and the bereaved.

 I’d like to welcome you to our website.
 It has been designed as a point of reference for you and as a means of focussing our attention on members of the local community with hereditary blood disorders.
 We are a small but significant community with a variety of needs.